 • Indigenous land information - corresponding to each trail.

-One of our goals was to make it super easy for users to navigate the physical badge ordering process.
-We improved the process of checking into trails and badge order process to make them more intuitive.
+One of the goals was to make it super easy for users to navigate the physical badge ordering process.
+I improved the process of checking into trails and badge order process to make them more intuitive.

+The final experience supports a non-transactional, long-term engagement model that encourages users to return, participate, and track their progress over time.
 This project was a great opportunity to flex creative muscle and get into the heads of the users of such an adventurous and fun brand, especially since the feedback for the new features was constantlybeing gathered from existing users.
-Below is a quick summary of a final impact:

 Improvements: